Trump's Asia trip: Stops in Japan, China and beyond

 Trump will spend time in South Korea Nov.
 7, the White House said, adding that planned events include a bilateral meeting with South Korean President Moon Jae-in, meeting service members and delivering remarks at the National Assembly in Seoul.

-A senior administration official told reporters during a White House background briefing Tuesday that there’s not enough time in Trump’s schedule to accommodate a trip to the Demilitarized Zone, which has separated North Korea and South Korea for 64 years.
+A senior administration official told reporters during a White House background briefing before the trip that there’s not enough time in Trump’s schedule to accommodate a visit to the Demilitarized Zone, which has separated North Korea and South Korea for 64 years.

 Trump will visit Camp Humphreys, a military base about 40 miles south of Seoul, to highlight the U.S.-South Korean partnership and burden-sharing, instead.